 These macarons are a winter/fall staple for me—inspired by the classic cinnamon roll, they are a delicious treat for a cold or snowy day.
 These pair well with a mug of tea, and can be eaten as a dessert or just a snack.
-Other fillings would taste great with this—custard, mousse, ganache, or other buttercream. —Elizabeth Ding, El Cerrito, California
+Try custard, mousse, ganache, or any other buttercream as fillings, too. —Elizabeth Ding, El Cerrito, California

 Dusted in either confectioners’ sugar or cocoa, this six-ingredient dough rolls up into truffle-like treats—no baking required. —Lorraine Darocha, Mountain City, Tennessee